-Although the court might have arrived at a different conclusion than the jury with respect to the premeditation and deliberation and/or the specific intent to kill necessary for a first degree murder conviction because the victim was the initial aggressor and the Defendant did not have any prior history with him, the jury's verdict did not shock the court's conscience.
+Although the court might have arrived at a different conclusion than the jury with respect to the premeditation and deliberation and/or the specific intent to kill necessary for a first degree murder conviction because the victim was the initial aggressor and Appellant did not have any prior history with him, the jury's verdict did not shock the court's conscience.
 The standard is not whether the court would reach the same conclusion as the jury, but rather whether the jury's verdict made Justice totter on her pedestal or took the court's breath away.
 It did not.
-The Defendant's claims regarding the victim brandishing a knife or saying that he was going to kill the Defendant came across as concocted, especially in light of the statements the Defendant made in his phone conversations with his girlfriend, friends and relatives in which the Defendant asserted that he was not even there and he did not possess a gun (which he admitted at trial were untrue) and the fact that in these phone conversations the Defendant never mentioned the victim having a knife in his hand.

-Therefore, the court was not at all surprised that the jury rejected the Defendant's claim that he was justified in using deadly force in this case.
-Furthermore, the jury could, and apparently did, infer that the Defendant had the specific intent to kill from his use of deadly weapon on a vital part of the victim's body.
+Appellant's claims regarding the victim brandishing a knife or saying that he was going to kill Appellant came across as concocted, especially in light of the statements Appellant made in his phone conversations with his girlfriend, friends and relatives in which he asserted that he was not even there and he did not possess a gun (which he admitted at trial were untrue) and the fact that in these phone conversations Appellant never mentioned the victim having a knife in his hand.
+Therefore, the court was not at all surprised that the jury rejected Appellant's claim that he was justified in using deadly force in this case.
+Furthermore, the jury could, and apparently did, infer that Appellant had the specific intent to kill from his use of deadly weapon on a vital part of the victim's body.

-The Defendant next contends that the evidence was insufficient to prove specific intent to kill necessary for first degree murder.
+Appellant next contends that the evidence was insufficient to prove specific intent to kill necessary for first degree murder.